BarthPaleologue/Blog/content/posts/hiding-secrets-in-open-source-games/index.md

 {{< video src="final-demo.mp4" >}}

-Here is the final version of the code: https://playground.babylonjs.com/#GBRNEJ#6
+Here is the final version of the code: https://playground.babylonjs.com/#GBRNEJ#20

 ## Parting words

 Well that was fun!
 (Well at least I had fun).
 We now have a blueprint to make very robust enigmas where seekers can scratch their head for years before finding the solution, without being able to cheat by reading the code or by hacking their way through it.

-This still leaves a lot of room for improvements, for example the first player to find the passphrase could leak it and then there is no point in keeping the code encrypted.
-Let me know if you have ideas to make it better!
+This still leaves a lot of room for improvement, for example the first player to find the passphrase could leak it and then there is no point in keeping the code encrypted.
+Let me know in the comments if you have ideas to make it better!

 You can use all of this code for your own projects, and adapt it to your liking.
 If it comes up, attribution is always appreciated of course :)